tifgan/stftGAN/README.md

 Once the speech commands dataset is generated following the notebook, any of the files inside of `specgan/train_commands` can be run to train a TiFGAN.

-For example TiFGAN-M can be trained using:
+For example, TiFGAN-M can be trained using:
 ```
 TODO: add the python line
 ```